jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/understanding-dep/index.md

 ## Conclusions

-This article shows a mechanism created to prevent the exploitation of buffer overflow vulnerabilities. `DEP` surely leaves behind common exploits.
+This article shows a mechanism created to prevent the exploitation of buffer overflow vulnerabilities. `DEP` surely renders common exploits unsuccessful.
 However, in the [next article](../bypassing-dep/) we will see how to bypass `DEP` using Return-Oriented Programming and later we can create a fully working exploit that triggers a reverse TCP shell on a DEP-enabled application.

+At Fluid Attacks,
+we probe security measures
+to find weaknesses.
+We do that in research
+but also perform [red teaming](../../solutions/red-teaming/) operations for software development companies.
+Right now we offer a [21-day free trial](../../free-trial/) of our vulnerability scanning.
+You can upgrade at any time
+to include manual security testing by our hackers.